 For breakfast or lunch check out Ojala or HanSo Café which is one of the most popular places in Malasaña (Calle del Pez).
 Federal Café is known for its amazing breakfast and lunches (as well as comfy atmosphere) and it is one of my absolute favorites.
 Toma Café is another lovely place and if you’re in the mood for something refreshing, stop at Lolo Polos – a popsicle boutique in Calle del Espiritu Santo.
 All of the handcrafted popsicles are made from natural flavors and there are some unique flavors to choose from such as green mojito, caramelized-banana-coconut and more.

-Hang Out at Mercado de San Ildefonso
+Hang Out at the Cool Mercado de San Ildefonso

 A food market during the day and more of a bar during night time, Mercado de San Ildefonso is one of the coolest food markets in Madrid.
 Stroll around and check out the numerous food stands offering a variety of dishes from around the world.
 In the early evening, this large industrial space is packed with locals that stop here for a cold beer or sangria and a light snack in its lively atmosphere.

 To experience the buzzing nightlife in Madrid, visit Malasaña during the evenings.
 Mingle among the crowd of young students, local musicians, local and foreign businessmen and tourists that come here to enjoy a glass of beer, a tasty dinner or hang out with friends in the various bars, clubs, coffee shops and restaurants.
 Stop for a cocktail at Lolina Vintage Café, check out the tapas at La Musa and go back to Ojala for a light dinner or for a cocktail party at the beach!
 Yes, the basement floor is covered with sand and among the neon lights you can have a drink and a snack.
 Opposite Ojala you’ll find Vacaciones, another trendy cocktail bar with great ambiance